 Influence on other Indies

 In 2010, Blow started arranging a series of monthly developer meet-ups in the San Fransisco Bay Area with a view to creating an environment for a high level of discussion that would benefit those invited in a greater way than conferences, casual meet-ups or game jams often manages to create.
 Out of this same desire to find better formats within which game developers can solve design problems in their games, or generally grow their ability as game designers, the first Depth Jam was organised in May 2012.
-This was a retreat featuring Jonathan Blow and 3 other game developers, who over a number of days tried to solve specific questions concerning their in-development games that they wanted to target.
+This was a retreat featuring Jonathan Blow and 3 other game developers, who over a number of days tried to solve specific questions that they chose, concerning their in-development games.

 In addition to his views on game design he has said that he has always cared about deep questions such as the meaning of life since a young age and has said he is not a very materialistic person.